edelcorcoran/PandS-Project-2019/README.md

 - linear_regression_petal.png
 - linear_regression_petal_species.py
 - linear_regression_petal_species.png
+- RunningScripts.docx - This file shows how to run a script in CMDER command line using ipython.
+(For those unfamiliar with the software)
 - git

 The images and python scripts are discussed in detail below and the images are screenshots of the output which you should get if you run the relevant script.